prathamdupare/CodeX-landing/README.md

 # Education Platform Landing Page

-Welcome to the landing page repository for our full-stack education platform project!
-This landing page serves as the initial entry point for visitors and provides essential information about our platform.
+Welcome to the landing page repository for AcademiaX full-stack education platform project!
+This landing page serves as the initial entry point for visitors and provides essential information about the platform.

 ## Overview